VandyHacks-Internal/vandyhacks-dev-assessment-internal/questions/level1/one/README.md

 ## Questions
 Answer these two questions using **code** (not Excel or similar).
 1. How many people came between time start and time end?
 2. During which hour did the most people check in?
+Give the earlier hour if there is a tie.

 ## Answer Format